 To cut through the noise, many websites have compiled large lists of discounts for public safety officers in the US.
-Rather than reinvent the wheel, in this post, we’ll try to lay out some of the basic offerings for first responders, and direct you to a few of the best discount lists out there.
+Rather than reinvent the wheel, in this post, we’ll try to lay out some of the basic offerings for active and retired first responders, and direct you to a few of the best discount lists out there.

 Ready?
 Let’s get started.

 When in doubt, ask

 As a public safety officer looking for a deal, the most important thing to know is this: most retailers do provide a first responder discount, but often you need to inquire about it.
 A lot of times just asking can get you a markdown.

 Some retailers require verification in order to claim a discount, but once you’re verified it’s easy to apply the savings to your purchases.
 Sites like ID.me do this, and are a good starting point for finding online first responder deals.
 Please note that retired first responders can also be verified through ID.me, just like their active counterparts!